Skip to main content

-When you update a course and republish, changes apply to all class activations attached to that course - current, scheduled and past.
+When you update content and republish, changes apply to all class activations attached to that course and learners can be impacted.

 Caitlin Foran avatar